iden3/rollup/rollup-cli/tools/bot.md

 }

 The walletFunder must be an account with tokens and funds.
-In order to test this, the user can use the bot.test.js wich creates in ganache an account with funds and tokens.
+In order to test this, the user can use the bot.test.js which creates in ganache an account with funds and tokens.
 ```
 ### Options:

 - wallets `[-w | --wallets] <amount of wallets to create> `
 Default: 4
 - mnemonic `[-mn | --mnemonic] <mnemonic 12 words>`
-If no mnemonic submited the wallets will be create randomly
+If no mnemonic submitted the wallets will be create randomly
 - deposit `[-d | --deposits] <amount of deposits every wallet will make>`
 Default: 1
 - send    `[-s | --sends] <amount of sends every wallet will make>`